REStud/data-editor/after.md

 - the analysis data on which the analysis code would run
 - the analysis code to construct the research outputs displayed in the paper

-There are no specific requirements for software use, file names and folder structure, but the package should enable any other trained computational scientist to run the replication code and create the outputs.
+There are no specific requirements for software use, file names, or folder structure, but the package should enable another trained computational scientist to run the replication code and reproduce the outputs.

 # README file

-The README document is a PDF, plain text, or Markdown file (please no word documents) that explains readers how to reproduce your work.
-It tells the reader
+The README document should be a PDF, plain text, or Markdown file; please do not use Word documents.
+It should explain to readers how to reproduce your work.
+It should tell the reader:

-- the data used and, whether or not it is included with the package, instructions on how to access it.
-The most frequent revision request is the lack of data citations (see below); the second is lack of adequate instructions on how to access the data
+- what data were used and, whether or not the data are included in the package, how to access them.
+The most frequent revision request is the absence of data citations; the second is the lack of adequate instructions on how to access the data.
 - details about the code and instructions on how to run the analysis.
-A frequent revision request is lack of instructions for the replicators
+Another frequent revision request is the lack of clear instructions for replicators.

-You should write it under the principle of "computational empathy," that is, try to make the life of a replicator easier by avoiding unnecessary steps.
-Imagine a trained computational scientist trying to reproduce your work and give as specific instructions as you can.
+You should write it with "computational empathy" in mind.
+Try to make the replicator's job easier by avoiding unnecessary steps.
+Imagine a trained computational scientist trying to reproduce your work, and give as specific instructions as you can.

 The best approach is to follow the template README from the [social sciences data editors website](https://social-science-data-editors.github.io/template_README/).